Boxer’s Fracture Specialist in Dallas, Texas

 Surgery is recommended for Boxer’s fractures if large degrees of angulation or displacement occur.
 It is also recommended if the joint surface is misaligned.
 Displacement and angulation means that a piece or pieces of the metacarpal bone that has broken have moved out of position.
 An open reduction and internal fixation, or ORIF, surgery allows surgical hardware, such as wires and screws, to be placed in the bone to align the fracture and allow it to heal in the correct position.
 It is important to see your doctor immediately after any injury, especially when you have reason to believe you may have broken a bone.

-Boxer’s Fracture Recovery
+Boxer’s Break Recovery

 Physical therapy with a hand therapist is usually recommended following immobilization and surgery.
 This typically takes four to six weeks for a hand fracture to heal and many additional weeks for it to regain motion and strength.
 In this time, you should avoid heavy lifting, gripping, and contact sports for about three months or for the amount of time your doctor suggests.
 People that have surgery generally require longer recovery periods than people that do not have surgery.